 As an undergraduate, Jaclyn thought she was too smart to become a victim of sexual assault – until another student proved her wrong.
 That experience eventually led her to become a student and instructor of IMPACT safety training.
 At IMPACT, she helped bring safety skills to the communities which most need them, including gang-involved high school students and women transitioning out of abusive relationships.

 Friedman is a popular speaker on campuses and at conferences across the U.S. and beyond.
-She has been a guest on the Today Show, Nightline, PBS News Hour, the Melissa Harris-Perry Show, and numerous other radio and television shows, and her commentary has appeared in outlets including CNN, Time, The Washington Post, Glamour and The Guardian.
+She has been a guest on the Today Show, Nightline, PBS News Hour, the Melissa Harris-Perry Show, and numerous other radio and television shows, and her commentary has appeared in outlets including The New York Times, Vox, Time, The Washington Post, Glamour and The Guardian.
 Friedman is a founder and the former Executive Director of Women, Action & the Media, where she led the successful #FBrape campaign to apply Facebook’s hate-speech ban to content that promotes gender-based violence.
 Friedman also holds an MFA in creative writing from Emerson College.